Zaki-1052/BILD4_Final/Research/Paper 3.md

 ## Summary

-Here is my comprehensive summary of the academic review paper on allergic and asthmatic reactions to alcoholic drinks:
+Summary of academic review paper on allergic and asthmatic reactions to alcoholic drinks:
 ### Intro

 This review examines the various allergic and allergic-like responses triggered by alcoholic beverages, including rhinitis, itching, facial swelling, headache, cough, and asthma.
 Key findings include: